 Please treat our home with the same care and respect you would your own.
 The cleaning fee covers cleaning the house and laundry and is usually sufficient if you leave the house as clean and tidy as you found it.
 A fee of £25 will be charged from the deposit if the house manager determines the house needs extra cleaning.

 Bedding and towels will be provided at the beginning of the rental period.
+Prices are for 2 people using one double room.
+If a 2nd bedroom is required during a 2-person stay a laundry surcharge of £20 will be charged.
 There is a washing machine at the cottage should you need to any washing during your stay.
 An air bed is available for a child if requested at a charge of £10.
 Please supply your own bedding for the airbed otherwise there will be an extra charge of £10 per set of bedding.

 Do not put bags or cases on the beds.